DORA Compliance

 Strengthening Digital Operational Resilience Under DORA

 The Digital Operational Resilience Act (DORA), in force since January 2025, sets new expectations for how financial entities and ICT service providers manage ICT risks.
 The regulation requires organizations to demonstrate controlled and verifiable data handling throughout the data lifecycle.
-An effective compliance strategy includes data discovery, enforced retention, secure data wiping and encryption.
+An effective compliance strategy includes data discovery, encryption, access control, enforced retention and secure data wiping.

 DORA Encryption